NielsDegrande/dotfiles/README.md

 - `PyCharm` has version numbers in its path,
   see: <https://github.com/lra/mackup/blob/master/mackup/applications/pycharm.cfg.>.
   Currently using Pycharm Pro's Sync IDE Settings including plugin option.
+- Python environments: a `requirements.txt` file is available to bootstrap your venv.